b-samee/MaximumTakeOffMassOptimizer/README.md

 The `None` value, known as `null` in `json`, is used to indicate to the optimizer that we don't want to provide a value ourselves, instead letting the optimizer figure it out.
 For `arithmetic_precision`, `null` means the precision should be set to the default of 3.
 For `setpoint_parameters`, `null` means that the setpoint parameter should be initialized to the default of 0.
 For `aerodynamic_forces`, `null` means that the aerodynamic parameter should be initialized to the default of 0, except for three cases: for `acceleration_gravity` it is 9.81, for `lift_coefficient` it is 1.0, and for `true_airspeed` the optimizer should dynamically update the velocity to match the plane's current velocity at every step of the simulation.

 Three parameters of the configuration work together to affect the duration and quality of the simulation: `timestep_size`, `mass_range`, and `arithmetic_precision`.
 The smaller the `timestep_size`, the more accurate the simulation output will be but the longer it will take.
-The tighter the `mass_range` is around the actual MOTM, the faster the simulation, but this requires prior knowledge or a ball-park estimate of the MOTM.
+The tighter the `mass_range` is around the actual MTOM, the faster the simulation, but this requires prior knowledge or a ball-park estimate of the MTOM.
 As for the `arithmetic_precision`, it controls how much the optimizer should keep pushing for higher masses.
 A precision of 3 signifies that the nearest gram suffices.

 ## Example Use Case

 > A plane boasts an `apc14x10e` propeller and a `CobraCM2217-26` motor.
 The plane must take off by $100\ m$.
-We seek a MOTM within the nearest gram.
+We seek a MTOM within the nearest gram.
 The voltage at full throttle is $8.40\ V$.
 Based on a similar plane, we expect the mass of the plane to be between $0.1\ kg$ and $2.0\ kg$ and its aerodynamic characteristics approximated to be $0.1$ for the drag coefficient, $1.0$ for the lift coefficient, and $0.075\ m^2$ for the reference area.
 Assume an air density of $1.225\ kg/m^3$, an acceleration due to gravity of $9.81\ m/s^2$, and variable drag.

 For this problem, the configuration file should look something like the snippet shown below.
 We set `null` for `true_airspeed` to allow the optimizer to model variable drag, otherwise the drag will be constant.
 For the `timestep_size`, we should pick values based on our intuition.
 In this case, we think a `timestep_size` of $0.1\ s$ will suffice.